AdobeDocs/express-add-ons-docs/src/pages/guides/faq.md

 ### Which browsers and operating systems are currently supported?

   Please see the [Adobe Express System requirements](https://helpx.adobe.com/express/system-requirements.html) for what's currently supported.

+### How does Adobe use my add-on’s data?

+  Adobe only instruments and reports on user behaviors related to discovering and managing their add-on, including searching for, installing, running, sharing (via link), and uninstalling an add-on.

+  Adobe does not instrument, store, or report on any action that the user takes within the add-on’s UI.
+Therefore, Adobe does not capture any user data related to 3rd party services, licenses, or user accounts, including personal information, except that which is already made directly available to Adobe through general usage of our products.

+### Where can I request new add-on features or suggest ideas?

+  You can head over to the [Adobe Express UserVoice forum](https://adobeexpress.uservoice.com/forums/951181-adobe-express) to request features, suggest integration ideas and more.